StealthAlgorithm/TerraPacker/README.md

 # TerraPacker

-This is a program that automates the process of the solder folder and zip file structure
+This is a java program that automates the process of the creating the file/zip file structure required for technic solder